 Partnerships aims to set up 30,000 new schemes

-The Co-operative Insurance has announced it has become a primary sponsor of Neighbourhood Watch for 2016.
+The Co-op Insurance has announced it has become a primary sponsor of Neighbourhood Watch for 2016.

 The sponsorship agreement between the insurer and the UK’s largest voluntary movement will initially last 12 months.
 It will see the organisations working together to achieve their common goals of bringing neighbourhoods together to create stronger relationships and promote safety among communities, giving individuals greater peace of mind.

 The two groups are also calling for new Neighbourhood Watch members from all walks of life and are aiming to set up 30,000 new schemes following a Neighbourhood Watch brand refresh in 2016 which sees updates to its iconic logo.
-Neighbourhood Watch has more than 173,000 coordinators, covering 3.8 million households across England and Wales while The Co-operative organisation overall has almost five million across the UK.
+Neighbourhood Watch has more than 99,000 coordinators, covering 2.3 million member households across England and Wales while the Co-op organisation overall has almost five million across the UK.

-The Co-operative Insurance is part of The Co-operative Group, one of the world’s largest consumer co-operatives, owned by millions of members.
+The Co-op Insurance is part of The Co-op Group, one of the world’s largest consumer co-operatives, owned by millions of members.

-Alongside The Co-operative Insurance, we have the UK’s fifth biggest food retailer, the UK’s number one funeral services provider, and a developing legal services business.
+Alongside The Co-op Insurance, we have the UK’s fifth biggest food retailer, the UK’s number one funeral services provider, and a developing legal services business.

 As well as having clear financial and operational objectives, the Group is a recognised leader for its social goals and community-led programmes.